bisicetea/PythonAcunetix/README.md

 Before using the Acunetix Vulnerability Scanner, ensure you have the following:

-1. Acunetix Vulnerability Scanner: You must have access to an Acunetix Vulnerability Scanner with a valid API key.
+Acunetix Vulnerability Scanner: You must have access to an Acunetix Vulnerability Scanner with a valid API key.

-2. Python Environment: Make sure you have Python installed on your system.
+Python Environment: Make sure you have Python installed on your system.
 The tool is compatible with Python 3.

-3. Required Libraries: Install the required Python libraries using pip:
+Required Libraries: Install the required Python libraries using pip: pip3 install -r requirement.txt

-- pip3 install requests
-- pip3 install python-dotenv

 ## Getting Started

-1. Clone the repository:
+Clone the repository:

 git clone https://github.com/bisicetea/PythonAcunetix.git
 cd PythonAcunetix

-2. Create a `.env` file in the project directory and add the following environment variables:
+Create a `.env` file in the project directory and add the following environment variables:

-HOST=your_acunetix_host
-PORT=your_acunetix_port
+HOST=your_acunetix_host\
+PORT=your_acunetix_port\
 API=your_acunetix_api_key

 Replace `your_acunetix_host`, `your_acunetix_port`, and `your_acunetix_api_key` with your actual Acunetix server details and API key.